OpenSourceBrain/Documentation/source/OSBv1/Creating_Your_Own_Project.md

 ## Sign up to OSB

-Register as a user of OSB [here](/account/register).
+Register as a user of OSB [here](http://www.opensourcebrain.org/account/register).
 Add your [GitHub](https://github.com/) username and [ORCID ID](https://orcid.org/) if you have one.

 You should also add the URL of your project, software or lab.
-In the latter case, if the PI is in agreement, we can add the group to the list of [labs taking part in the OSB initiative](/about#who_about).
+In the latter case, if the PI is in agreement, we can add the group to the list of [labs taking part in the OSB initiative](http://www.opensourcebrain.org/about#who_about).
 Please send a mail to info@opensourcebrain.org if you are interested in that.

 ## Share your code

-Create a new repository for your code on GitHub (see [here](http://www.opensourcebrain.org/docs/Help/Background_Information#Introduction_to_Source_Control) if want to know more about Source Code technologies and Git/GitHub).
+Create a new repository for your code on GitHub (see {ref}`here <bg:scm>` if you want to know more about Source Code technologies and Git/GitHub).
 See the introduction to creating a new repository on [GitHub help](https://help.github.com/articles/create-a-repo).

 The repository can be hosted on the [OpenSourceBrain GitHub organisation](https://github.com/OpenSourceBrain), but there is no problem having it under your personal account.
 If you would like us to host the repository, <a href="mailto:info@opensourcebrain.org">let us know</a> and we’ll add the repository and give your GitHub user full access to it.